 Looking for a Disney family vacation that’s very different from a theme park getaway?
 A Disney Cruise offers something for everyone.
 Along with amazing kid clubs, fun pool decks, and a rich trove of Disney family entertainment, there is also plenty for parents to love.
 Brimming with the classic style of majestic 1920s ocean liners, Disney’s ships are sophisticated and full of grown-up appeal, from their elegant Art Nouveau and Art Deco designs to the impressive array of relaxing spaces just for adults.
 Even better, your cruise fare includes many magical extras that only Disney can provide.

 On a Disney Cruise, families can spend time together enjoying pool decks with water slides, water coasters, and splash pads; taking in Broadway-style stage shows; and participating in a wide variety of family games and activities.
 Disney ships offer many opportunities to give everyone in the family some “me” time.
 Children ages 6 months to 17 years have age-appropriate, imaginative spaces to meet friends and have wonderful adventures.
-In cozy Flounder’s Reef Nursery, the youngest seafarers can play games, make crafts, watch movies or even take a nap.
+In cozy "it's a small world" nursery!, the youngest seafarers can play games, make crafts, watch movies or even take a nap.
 In the Oceaneer Club, preschoolers can play dress up in Tinker Bell’s Pixie Hollow or slide down a Slinky Dog slide in Andy’s Room from “Toy Story,” while school-aged kids can join in Marvel super-hero training with Captain America or pilot the Millennium Falcon from Star Wars.
 Pre-teens and teens have their own cool hangouts and schedule of fun activities.
 Parents, meanwhile, can relax at the quiet adult-exclusive pool, café, and spa; take yoga classes; attend wine and martini tastings; and enjoy fine dining in specialty restaurants and cocktails in the night-time entertainment district.

 Planning a Disney Cruise is almost as fun as taking one.
 The first step is to choose the right itinerary for your family.
 Disney's ships sail from U.S. cities like Port Canaveral (near Orlando), Miami, Galveston, Texas, New York and San Diego to various destinations in Alaska, Europe, the Bahamas, the Caribbean and Canada.
 Voyages last between three and 12 days, with cruise lengths varying by itinerary and destination.
 For added magic, consider cruising during the Halloween and Christmas seasons or sailings that feature special themed events, such as Star Wars Day at Sea and Marvel Day at Sea.